ancientml/ml4al-2024/CfP.md

 ------------------------------
 Submissions
 ------------------------------
-We encourage submissions which tackle low-underrepresented and non-Westerncentric ancient languages.
+We particularly encourage submissions which tackle low-data, underrepresented, non-Western ancient languages.
 We will use OpenReview and we welcome ARR submissions.

 ------------------------------
 Diversity and Inclusion Statement
 ------------------------------
-We welcome submissions from researchers and practitioners from diverse backgrounds, and we seek contributions from individuals working on ancient languages, irrespective of their gender, ethnicity, nationality, or academic affiliations.
+We welcome submissions from researchers and practitioners from diverse backgrounds, and seek contributions from individuals working in the field of Machine Learning for ancient languages, irrespective of their gender, ethnicity, nationality, or academic affiliations.

 ------------------------------
 Invited Speakers